clowdr-app/clowdr-app.github.io/content/resources/Organizer Guides/managing-the-content-in-your-program-with-clowdr.md

 \[Video Coming Shortly\]

-##### You can follow these simple instructions to add individual content items to your program in Clowdr (batch imports are also possible):
+##### Follow these simple instructions to add individual content items to your program in Clowdr (batch imports are also possible):

 1. Navigate to the Content area of the Clowdr admin dashboard.